10 Cooking Techniques Everyone Needs to Know

 The Patient Cook Takeaway

-You need a few good ones — practiced calmly and consistently.
+You don't need hundreds of techniques.
+You need a few good ones - practiced calmly and consistently.

 If you can sauté, roast, simmer, brown, and season well, you can cook real food for real life.
 Everything else builds from there.